nalind/gss/README.md

-Package gss provides bindings for a C implementation of GSS-API.
+Package gss provides bindings for a C implementation of GSS-API (specifically, MIT Kerberos 1.12 or later).
 The provided API is not to be considered stable at this time.

 In broad strokes:
 * gss\_buffer\_t is replaced by either []byte or string
-* OIDs and OID sets are passed around as asn1.ObjectIdentifier and arrays of asn1.ObjectIdentifier
+* OIDs and OID sets are passed around as encoding/asn1 ObjectIdentifiers and arrays of encoding/asn1 ObjectIdentifiers
 * IOV and AEAD function and types are declared but functions are not currently defined